-- Receive their care at one of the nearly 300 institutions that participate in the program; - Have no prescription coverage (unlike the Pfizer PAP, which helps both uninsured and underinsured, the IPAP is for uninsured patients only); and - Have a household income of at or below 400% of the Federal Poverty Level, adjusted for family size.
+- Receive their care at at a participating institution; - · Have no prescription coverage; and - Have a household income of at or below 300% of the Federal Poverty Level, adjusted for family size.

 The institutions that participate in the IPAP are responsible for ensuring that patients meet the program eligibility guidelines.
 Pfizer audits participating institutions on a regular basis to ensure compliance with program rules.